Man City's super six: How did Guardiola's teenage debutants cope on Carabao Cup bow?

 Finley Burns

-Whatever happens going forward for Burns, the centre-back is highly unlikely to come up against a striker quite like Adebayo Akifenwa ever again.
+Whatever happens going forward for Burns, the centre-back is highly unlikely to come up against a striker quite like Adebayo Akinfenwa ever again.

 The 16-stone (100kg) striker would be unplayable for even more experienced centre-backs due his huge physical strength and bustling style.